Glooring/ProCalc/README.md

 ## **Requirements**

 ### **For Regular Users**
 No additional tools are required.
-The **release** folder includes all the necessary files to run the application.
+The **procalc-v1.0.0-release** folder includes all the necessary files to run the application.

 ### **For Developers**
 To build **ProCalc** from source, the following are required: